rizitis/neo.SlackBuild/README.md

 # README
 1. Please read README
 2. This work is very unstable and untested, use it at your own risk or <br>
 even beter fork the idea and make it better.
+3. Please read doinst
+4. If you want to maintain this package follow versions from [here](https://github.com/intel/compute-runtime/releases)